When The Addams, The Munsters, and Dark Shadows Crept In

 Introduction for July

 TV, at times, feels more real than cinema, largely because it’s what you use to watch the news or to learn about what is happening around you.
 I put particular emphasis on the term ‘you’ here, as TV often formats itself for an individual, someone who needs the weather and traffic update for their morning commute.
 Unlike a movie theatre, TV and the living room are every day, and thus come with different connotations.
 To mix fiction with your expectations of this setting is unnerving, because it becomes harder to separate your experiences with fiction and non-fiction, or to separate your average life with this imagined version where monsters are a viable threat.
+This has somewhat changed since home rental and later streaming, but the point remains that television shows presents monsters in a more intrusive way, building that story over several episodes and easing the viewer into this horror, versus a regular length film.
 Shows like The Twilight Zone fixate on the average individual, someone just like you, who could be swept up in a terrible situation for no reason.
 It’s horrifying because it could happen to anyone, at any time, and that fear roots itself in your house.
 Your memory of that episode, and the fear it elicited, is linked to the everyday.
 This began even before horror television, with radio plays like Orson Wells’ War of the Worlds, which some people believed was an actual emergency broadcast because the story arrived from a trusted source: the radio.
 They couldn’t distinguish news from fiction because the radio had such an established function in the home, not just as a source of entertainment but of facts, the kind which would regularly impact the person listening.
 Television creates a similar dynamic because it is an accessible source in an accessible place in the home.
 But what if the monsters were also accessible?
 What if their time in the home changed how they behave?
 Simply put, what if this transaction wasn’t one way, but rather, the monster became as mundane as the home?

 The monster influenced the home just as the home influenced it.